Pizzoccheri alla Valtellinese (baked buckwheat pasta)

-This unusual but delicious vegetarian pasta dish comes originally from the town of Teglio in the Valtellina, a very beautiful and fertile valley in the Italian Alps.
-In my opinion this dish is unusual for two reasons.
-Firstly, the pasta, pizzoccheri, is traditionally prepared with two-thirds buckwheat flour, which gives it its grey colour, and a third durum wheat flour.
-Buckwheat is very healthy and it’s rich in antioxidants and polyphenols.
-Industrially produce pizzoccheri may not have the same amount of buckwheat flour as tradition dictates however even twenty-five percent buckwheat produces a pasta which is not only healthier than other types but very flavourful. (go straight to recipe)
+I think pizzoccheri alla Valtellinese is unusual for two reasons.
+Firstly, the pasta, pizzoccheri, is traditionally prepared with two-thirds buckwheat flour and a third durum wheat flour.
+The buckwheat is what gives it its grey/brown colour.
+Buckwheat is very healthy and rich in antioxidants and polyphenols.
+Industrially produce pizzoccheri may not have the same amount of buckwheat flour as tradition dictates.
+However, even twenty-five percent buckwheat produces a pasta which is not only healthier than other types but very flavourful.

 A warming winter dish.

-I think of pizzoccheri alla Valtellinese as an Italian version of Swiss raclette because the recipe includes quite a lot of cheese and the predominant flavours, apart from the pasta itself, are cheese and potatoes.
+I think of baked pizzoccheri alla Valtellinese as an Italian version of Swiss raclette because the recipe includes quite a lot of cheese.
+In fact, the predominant flavours, apart from the pasta itself, are cheese and potatoes.
 It’s also a winter mountain dish like raclette, which is normally eaten with potatoes.

 Although the seemingly simple ingredients of this pasta recipe may have you thinking it is a bland dish.
 You would be much mistaken.
-The addition of lots of cheese and a good dose of butter, melted to a glorious frothy, golden garlicky brown, make this a tasty and satisfying dish that will leave you saying no to dessert!
+Actually it is really really good!
+The addition of lots of cheese and a good dose of butter, melted to a glorious frothy, golden garlicky brown, make this a tasty and satisfying dish.
+You won't even want dessert!

 What kind of cheese?

-The cheese traditionally used in this recipe is either casera or bitto.
+The cheese traditionally used in pizzoccheri alla Valtellinese is either casera or bitto.
 Casera is a cow's milk cheese produced from milk that comes from herds in the Valtellina valley.
-It's produced according to a tradition that is hundreds of years old.
+It's produced according to a tradition that is hundreds of years old!
 Bitto is made from summer milk from herds grazing on the hills of the valley plus a small percentage of goat's milk.
 Both casera and bitto can be hard to find outside of Lombardy, the region where the Valtillena valley is located.
-You can replace them with fontina or gruyere.
-I used fontina.
+However, you can replace them with fontina or gruyere.
+For my baked pizzoccheri alla Valtellinese, I used fontina.

 Some changes to the original recipe!